 How to make homemade soda

-One of the great things about making soda in this way is that you can control the intensity of the flavor and the relative sweetness of the resulting beverage.
+One of the great things about making soda at home is that you can control the intensity of the flavor and the relative sweetness of the resulting beverage.
 You can experiment with flavors and even use real fruit to make the syrups.

 Making syrup for soda is as easy as making a simple syrup (sugar and water) and adding flavoring.
 To use fresh fruit, choose fruits that are very ripe and juicy and either put them through a juicer or puree them and press through a strainer.
-If you use canned or bottled juices, look for juices that have very high natural juice content, and a very low sugar content.
-Now you've gotten the idea, here's the easy way to make homemade soda.
+If you use canned or bottled juices, look for juices that have very high natural juice content and a very low sugar content.

 - 1 cup granulated sugar